The Exit Approach to Assisted Dying

 2. Information Provision

-Exit provides accurate and up-to-date information on end of life options to its members.
+Exit provides accurate and up-to-date information on end of life options to its members and readers of the Peaceful Pill Handbook.

 3. Individual Empowerment

-Exit supports individuals’ right to procure drugs & equipment for end-of-life purposes.
+Our philosophy at Exit supports an individual’s right to procure drugs & equipment for end-of-life purposes.

 Exit does not provide individuals with illegal drugs or equipment (Exit only provides information).